 The MUTEH, Inc. HMIS has a tremendous capacity to strengthen the collaboration among homeless service providers.
 Utilizing this coordinated system to count and track homeless trends in the region, the MSHMIS program gives providers the ability to collect data using a universal language accepted by HUD and, increasingly, other State, Federal and Private funders.
 Methods and procedures for recording use of service are standardized, thereby giving all service providers a common denominator for discussions about the quantity and quality of services.
 Perhaps most importantly, homeless services providers, at the community, State and Federal level are working together to track those activities and trends.
 This information is then used at each level for allocation of funding and community planning.

-To view the agreement establishing MUTEH, Inc. as the MS BoS CoC HMIS Lead, see our CoC HMIS Agreement.
+To view the agreement establishing MUTEH, Inc. as the MS BoS CoC HMIS Lead, see our CoC HMIS Policy and Procedures.

 Purpose of the MSHMIS